 Not All Cloud Is Created Equal: Cloud-Native vs Cloud-Based ERP

-When cloud computing took off, software vendors faced a choice.
+When cloud computing took off, ERP vendors offering ERP solutions faced a critical choice.

-They could rebuild their products from scratch, designed specifically for the cloud.
-Or they could take their existing software, the same architecture they'd been running for decades, and move it onto cloud servers.
+They could either rebuild their products from the ground up designed specifically for the cloud or take their existing software, the same architecture they had relied on for decades, and simply move it onto cloud servers.

 Most chose the shortcut.

 The result?
-Software that lives on a cloud server but behaves exactly like the old on-premise system it always was.
+Software that technically lives on a cloud server but behaves exactly like the old on‑premises system it always was.
 Same logic.
 Same limitations.
 Same update cycles.
 Just hosted somewhere else.

 A cloud-native application is built from the ground up to run in the cloud.
 Not migrated.
 Not adapted.
 Designed specifically for that environment, from day one.